epomatti/beershop-terraform-demo/README.md

 # Beer Shop

-A demo project showcasing Terraform features on top of Azure.
+A demo project showcasing Terraform features with Azure cloud.

 This demo is composed of three main modules: